rigaya/NVEnc/NVEncC_Options.en.md

 --max-procfps 90
 ```

+### --lowlatency
+Tune for lower transcoding latency, but will hurt transcoding throughput.
+Not recommended in most cases.

 ### --perf-monitor [&lt;string&gt;][,&lt;string&gt;]...
 Outputs performance information.
 You can select the information name you want to output as a parameter from the following table.
 The default is all (all information).